-At First Steps Together, we provide an education that gives learners opportunities to explore and develop their own moral values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
-Throughout the curriculum the cultural and Rights Respecting School calendar, we encourage Learners to respect the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-As part of the wider SMSC curriculum, learners are encouraged to act responsibly and work to support their own and the wider community.
-Work is carried out on the development of learners' understanding of services and cultural pillars.
+At First Steps Together, we provide an education that provides pupils with opportunities to explore and develop their own moral values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
+Throughout the curriculum, we encourage pupils to respect the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+As part of the wider SMSC curriculum, pupils are encouraged to act responsibly and work to support their own and the wider community.
+Work is carried out on the development of pupils' understanding of services and cultural pillars.

-British values are promoted in so much of what we do, not least during our school assemblies, Beliefs and Values and in PSHE.
+British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and in PSHE.
 Modern British values are integral to our curriculum aims and underpin our daily school lives.
 As well as actively promoting British values in school, the opposite also applies.
-We actively challenge learners, staff or professionals expressing opinions contrary to fundamental British values especially 'extremist' views.
+We would actively challenge pupils, staff or professionals expressing opinions contrary to fundamental British values, including 'extremist' views.